theogpt/theogpt.github.io/lives-of-alcyone/index.md

 The change in the country was marvellous, and the people blossomed out like flowers under its influence.
 For a long time they seemed hardly able to believe in their freedom, and a sort of popular song or recitation was composed, of which the burden was"Never again."

-"Never again,"

-it said,"shall blood flow upon the alters;

-never again shall our children be torn from our arms; never again shall our property be stolen from us; never again shall we suffer unnamable horrors in the name of those devils whom we took for
+"Never again," it said,"shall blood flow upon the alters; never again shall our children be torn from our arms; never again shall our property be stolen from us; never again shall we suffer unnamable horrors in the name of those devils whom we took for
 Gods; never, never again."

 In the midst of all this general rejoicing Spica' s heart was full of sorrow for though indeed her son had been rescued from the power of Scorpio, his mind was clouded and the evil influence was still strong upon him.
 She heard from one of those who had been monks, who was therefore acquainted with the nefarious mesmeric powers of Scorpio, that one who had once come under his control could never break away from it again, but most inevitably pass through the various stages of degradation which ended in vampirism.
 Much horrified at this, she carried her case once more before her father the King, but he had to confess himself powerless in this matter, knowing nothing as to how to deal with it.
 He spoke with great kindness to his daughter, and showed much sympathy and sorrow, but yet he knew not what to advise.
 At last he turned suddenly to Alcyone and said to her: "Daughter, through you there came to us the advice which has saved my kingdom, and has freed it for ever from the powers of evil.
 Can it be that in this case also you can come to our assistance, and rid this poor suffering boy of evil, even as you have done for the country as a whole?"

 Then the power seized once more, and she arose and said: "O King, the power of evil is terrible indeed, and to oppose it may well mean the rending asunder of body and soul.
 Yet it must be opposed, even though the victim die, because if we do not oppose it, then is he lost not for this time only but for all time, for never again can he free himself from the downward course of the vampire.
 I cannot tell what the result may be, yet must I set him free even though in doing so I may destroy his body."

-So she turned upon her shrinking nephew, and raised her hands in the air above his head, and cried aloud:"
+So she turned upon her shrinking nephew, and raised her hands in the air above his head, and cried aloud:

-In the Name of the Great Father of all, let this curse depart from thee!"
+"In the Name of the Great Father of all, let this curse depart from thee!"

 The boy uttered a terrible cry and fell to the ground as one dead.
 He lay in a trance of unconsciousness for many days, but at least he did not die, and after a long while consciousness returned to him, and he called faintly for his mother.
 Weak and ill he was indeed, yet she knew that she had her son back again from the dead, for now he knew her and clung to her as of old.
 Presently he slowly recovered, yet the shock had been so terrible that all through his life he remained nervous and easily disturbed.
 Indeed, for many lives and through thousands of years something of the effect of that terrible psychic convulsion was still to be seen.
 For the evil High Priest had seized upon the very soul of him, and had made for it a link with that whose name must not be spoken.
 And the breaking of such a link is a feat which but few can accomplish, yet this case it has been done by the power and love of Alcyone—and of Surya who worked through her, though not then in physical incarnation.